Olajumokekolawole/alx-low_level_programming/README.md

-First readme file of C
+Second readme file of C